The costume shop works on hats for the toy soldiers in Babes in Toyland

 • Students with sensory processing or other medical issues who cannot tolerate N95/KN95/KF94 or equivalent respirator masks may wear ASTM Level 1 procedure masks or ASTM Level 2 or Level 3 surgical masks.

-• Be wary of fraudulent or counterfeit masks.
+• Be wary of fraudulent or counterfeit masks (links to CDC page on masks that have mislead consumers about effectiveness).

 • Ensure that your mask fits well.
 It should completely cover your nose and mouth and fit against the sides of your face without gaps.
 A well-fitting mask will not slip down below your nose on its own — or fog your eyeglasses.

-• To ensure a good fit, your mask should have both adjustable ear loops or head straps and an adjustable nose bridge.
+• To ensure a good fit, your mask should have both: adjustable ear loops/head straps AND an adjustable nose bridge.

 • A poorly fitted mask will negate the mask’s filtering efficacy.

-• Never wet your respirator mask with alcohol or soapy water, as they can break down the electrostatic charge that is key to filtering small particles.
-You can rotate respirator masks by letting each one rest for 3 to 4 days between wearings or steam clean them in the microwave using distilled water.
-Procedure and surgical masks should not be used more than once.
+• Never wet a respirator mask with alcohol or soapy water, as they can break down the electrostatic charge that is key to filtering small particles.
+(Links to NIH article on effective mask reuse methods)

-• Face shields are not a substitute for masks, but face shields or goggles may be worn in addition to masks.
+• Face shields are not a substitute for masks.

-• No one should ever request or recommend that another person remove or lower their mask for any reason, indoors or outdoors.
+• No one should ever ask that another person remove or lower their mask for any reason, indoors or outdoors.

 Ventilation

-In an effort to reduce germs in the air, we will have Corsi-Rosenthal boxes in all classrooms that are in use, as well as a portable HEPA filter in the Fellowship Hall.
+In an effort to reduce germs in the air, we have Corsi-Rosenthal boxes in all classrooms.
+The Fellowship Hall (our largest space) has both a CR box and a portable HEPA filter.

-Faith UMC will set its HVAC system to circulate air continuously through its filters.
+Faith UMC (the building classes are held in) has set its HVAC system to circulate air continuously through its filters.

 Cleaning